 - Patients are admitted for moderate or extended lengths of stay, depending on the nature of their illness.

-- There are three inpatient teams: Mood and Anxiety, Psychotic/Neuropsychiatric Disorders and Women's Mental Health.
+- There are four inpatient teams: Mood and Anxiety, Psychotic/Neuropsychiatric Disorders, Med/Psych and Women's Mental Health.

 - UIC Psychiatric Residents spend anywhere from four to six months rotating on our inpatient unit.